esphome/esphome-docs/components/climate/bang_bang.rst

     Dual-setpoint climate UI

 This component works by triggering a number of :ref:`actions <config-action>` as required to keep the observed temperature above/below/within the target range as defined by the set point(s).
-When the observed temperature drops below ``target_temperature_low`` the controller will trigger the ``heat_action`` to activate heating.
+In general, when the observed temperature drops below ``target_temperature_low`` the controller will trigger the ``heat_action`` to activate heating.
 When the observed temperature exceeds ``target_temperature_high``  the controller will trigger the ``cool_action`` or the ``fan_only_action`` (as determined by the climate mode) to activate cooling.
 When the temperature has reached a point within the desired range, the controller will trigger the ``idle_action`` to stop heating/cooling.

-In addition to the set points, a hysteresis value determines how far the temperature may vary from the set point value(s) before an :ref:`action <config-action>` (cooling, heating, etc.) is triggered.
-It defaults to 0.5 °C.
+Please see the next section for more detail.

 A number of fan control modes are built into the climate/thermostat interface in Home Assistant; this component may also be configured to trigger :ref:`actions <config-action>` based on the entire range (at the time this document was written) of fan modes that Home Assistant offers.

 **Note that actions are only called when the current temperature leaves the target temperature range or when the respective fan mode or swing mode is changed.**

 .. code-block:: yaml